45 Rocket Engines

 - Distinguish the different types of rocket engines and their purpose.

-- Appreciate the concept of specific impulse as a measure of rocket efficiency.
+- Appreciate the concept of impulse and specific impulse as measures of rocket efficiency.

 - Know how to calculate the thrust of a rocket engine.